daviddewhurst/daviddewhurst.github.io/glppl/index.md

 As always, read the [documentation](./docs/index.html), get the [source](https://gitlab.com/drdewhurst/lppl-graph), download [tagged versions](./distros/index.md).

-> ⚠️ Versions of `glppl` greater than v0.1.0 have changed licenses from GPL3 to AGPL3.
-Please [contact us](mailto:lppl@davidrushingdewhurst.com) if you are interested in a license exception.

 ## Install

 You need to have a recent version of `lppl`.
 Running `setup.sh` from the directory into which you cloned `glppl` will do the trick.

-## License etc.

-`glppl` is licensed under the AGPL v3.
-If you would like a license exception, please contact lppl@davidrushingdewhurst.com.

 Copyright David Rushing Dewhurst, 2022 - present.